 Both the diminished employment prospects for low-skilled workers and the higher transition rate for high-skilled workers induce low-skilled immigrants and natives to train more.
 Training therefore increases.
 As immigrants are both directly and indirectly affected by discrimination whereas natives are only indirectly affected, immigrants have greater incentives to acquire skills.
 Thus, the positive impact on training is larger for immigrants than for natives.
-This further increases the proportion of high-skilled among the immigrants, which is greater than the increase in the proportion of high-skilled among the natives.
+This furthermore leads to an increase in the proportion of high-skilled among the immigrants which is greater than the increase in the proportion of high-skilled among the natives.

-Hence, notice here that discrimination against low-skilled workers has a positive impact on the distribution of skills for immigrants relative to natives.
-While discrimination does imply that low-skilled immigrants suffer more than low-skilled native workers, in terms of lower employment chances and lower wages, they at the same time have larger incentives to acquire training.
+Hence, notice here that discrimination for low-skilled workers has a positive impact on the distribution of skills for immigrants relatively to natives.
+While discrimination does imply that low-skilled immigrants suffer more than native low-skilled workers, in terms of lower employment chances and lower wages, they at the same time have larger incentives to acquire training.
 For those with sufficiently low training costs, they train to a larger extent than natives and, by doing so, escape the discrimination influenced low-skilled sector.